-What Is Included in a Postnuptial Agreement?
+What Is Included In A Postnuptial Agreement?

 Postnuptial agreements usually address financial issues.
-An agreement may limit spousal support, list separate property and community property, outline how a jointly owned business will be divided and managed, who will keep the family home, and how other assets and debts will be allocated.
+An agreement may limit spousal support, list the separate property and community property, outline how a jointly owned business will be divided and managed, who will keep the family home, and how other assets and debts will be allocated.